Igbo people in Jamaica: Religion

-"Obeah" refers to folk magic and sorcery that was derived from West African sources.
+"Obeah" refers to spiritual folk practices that were derived from West African sources.
 The W. E. B. Du Bois Institute database supports obeah being traced to the "dibia" or "obia" meaning "doctoring" traditions of the Igbo people.
 Specialists in "Obia" (also spelled Obea) were known as "Dibia" (doctor, psychic) practiced similarly as the obeah men and women of the Caribbean, like predicting the future and manufacturing charms.
+However, no Jamaica sees Obeah as medicinal, but rather as witchcraft and spells of black magic.
+This has less to do with European propaganda and more to do with tradition.
 In Jamaican mythology, "River Mumma", a mermaid, is linked to "Oya" of the Yoruba and "Uhamiri/Idemili" of the Igbo.